- About Gov't. Doc. & Law Info

 A popular government without popular information, or the means of acquiring it, is but a Prologue to a Farce or a Tragedy; or, perhaps, both.
 Knowledge will forever govern ignorance; and a people who mean to be their own Governors, must arm themselves with the power which knowledge gives. -- James Madison, 1822

 The government documents and law collections are located on the ground floor of Helm Library and are accessible any time the main library is open.
 In this area one can find information produced by the United States and Kentucky governments.
-Since federal documents have only recently been included in TOPCAT, the online catalog, one must seek assistance at the Reference Center on the first floor of Helm Library or at the Documents Processing Offices (Rooms 1, 2, 4, 13 or 15) on the ground floor of Helm Library.
-Kentucky documents are cataloged into TOPCAT.
+Since federal documents have only recently been included in the One-Search Box online catalog (formerly TOPCAT), the online catalog, one must seek assistance at the Reference Center on the first floor of Helm Library or at the Documents Processing Offices (Rooms 1, 2, 4, 13 or 15) on the ground floor of Helm Library.
+Kentucky documents are cataloged into the online catalog.
 Most of the government documents may be checked out with a WKU ID.
 Materials from the Law Collections do not circulate.
 Research instruction sessions and reference appointments may be scheduled for these areas by contacting the Government Information & Law Coordinator.

 Kentucky does not have a formalized depository library program.
 However, the government documents area does acquire information from state agencies.
 Statistics, planning documents, periodicals, legislative materials, and more may be found in the state collection.
-The Kentucky documents collection is cataloged on TOPCAT.
+The Kentucky documents collection is cataloged on the online catalog.
 If you have questions or need assistance with this collection, please ask, or call 745-6107.
 Call 745-6441 to schedule a reference appointment.

 You may visit these sites for Kentucky government information.